Trial ordered for 5 men in plot to kidnap Michigan governor

 The Null brothers, Higgins and Molitor joined trips to inspect Whitmer’s house from outside, while Fix helped them find it, according to evidence presented at the state hearing.

-All five joined meetings (some of which took place in Dublin, Ohio) and paramilitary training sessions at which the plot was discussed, the Michigan attorney general’s office said in a court filing.
+All five joined meetings and paramilitary training sessions at which the plot was discussed, the Michigan attorney general’s office said in a court filing.

 The conspiracy evolved from targeting law enforcement to “politicians in general, and lastly a plot to kidnap Governor Whitmer,” the brief said.